FigTop/two-pathway-learning/README.md

 This repository contains code to accompany the following manuscript:

-Remembrance of things practiced: Fast and slow learning in cortical and subcortical pathways \
+"Remembrance of things practiced: Fast and slow learning in cortical and subcortical pathways" \
 James M. Murray and G. Sean Escola \
 Nature Communications (2020) \
 doi:XX